 Jeffrey Grieco serves as President and CEO of the Afghan-American Chamber of Commerce (AACC), having been elected to this position in May, 2017.
 He has served on the AACC Board since 2011 and was most recently Vice President for Policy & Programs.

 As a U.S. Senate-confirmed Presidential appointee he served as Assistant Administrator for Legislative and Public Affairs at the U.S. Agency for International Development/U.S. Department of State.
 Mr. Grieco managed all agency global communications, media and public affairs and managed U.S. Congressional relations through a particularly difficult period in the post-9-11 foreign policy environment.
-In this role, he served as the Administrator’s official representative for all public and media affairs and public diplomacy activities involving USAID and was the agency’s lead public affairs representative at global meetings and conferences dealing with USAID’s role in the reconstruction operations in Iraq, Afghanistan, and Liberia and in response to major global crises and humanitarian disasters.
-His portfolio dealt with issues as diverse as USAID’s $20+ billion humanitarian and development portfolio and programs in more than seventy countries.
+In this role, he served as the Administrator’s official representative for all public and media affairs and public diplomacy activities involving USAID and was the agency’s lead public affairs representative at global UN conferences and other meetings dealing with USAID’s leading role in international development.

 President & CEO Emeritus